tim-roberts1/tva/website/docs/development/getting-started/usage.md

 ## Globals

-TVA usage experience can be improved with a handful of important globals that you'll need to be aware of.
+Pluralsight Design usage experience can be improved with a handful of important globals that you'll need to be aware of.

 ### Responsive meta tag

-TVA is developed with a mobile-first strategy in which we first write code for mobile devices, and then scale up "components" as necessary using CSS media queries.
+Pluralsight Design is developed with a mobile-first strategy in which we first write code for mobile devices, and then scale up "components" as necessary using CSS media queries.
 To ensure proper rendering and touch zooming for all devices, add the responsive viewport meta tag to your `<head>` element.

 ```html
 <meta name="viewport" content="initial-scale=1, width=device-width" />